rdiverdi/ROSexample/tutorials.md

 This tutorial is pretty good, it tells you how to start up ROS, run a node, and see what nodes are running.
 It should be pretty fast.
 This is also the beginning of the turtle-sim tutorials.
 In these tutorials you will start to control a turtle on your screen, which may seem very different from controlling a robot, but when you start working with a real robot, you will be able to control the robot in the same way.

 ### [Understanding ROS Topics](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics)
 This is the first tutorial where you really start to use the nice features of ROS.
 Don't worry too much about `rqt_graph`, it's just a quick way to visualize what is running, and how things are communicating.
-The `rostopic` tools this tutorial covers are extremely useful for debugging and testing code, and `rqt_plot` can also be useful, depending on what you want to see.
+The `rostopic` tools this tutorial covers are extremely useful for debugging and testing code, and `rqt_plot` can also be useful, depending on what you want to see. ps. tab complete is your friend when using `rostopic pub`: it will automatically give you a template for your message.

 If you like videos, the video at the bottom of this tutorial covers everything from this tutorial and the previous one, but it's really long, definitely watch at double speed.